simdjson/simdjson/doc/basics.md

 ```

-General Direct Access to the Raw JSON String
+General direct access to the raw JSON string
 --------------------------------
 If your value is a string, the `raw_json_string` you get with `get_raw_json_string()` gives you direct access to the unprocessed
 string.
 But the simdjson library allows you to have access to the raw underlying JSON